xpfcs666/learngit/readme.txt

 Git is a disreibute version control system.
-Git is free software distributed under the GPL
+Git is free software distributed under the GP
+Gir has a mutable index called stage.